jeantessier/book-reviews/README.md

 }
 ```

-The mutation will need the `bookId` from the previous mutation.
+The mutation will need the `id` from the previous mutation.
 You also decide
 under which words to index the book.
 The words are case-insensitive and they
 are separated by whitespaces.